 ShearWrap™ and ShearClamp™ are patented (US Patent #11286632) prefabricated devices that are used in repair of steel piles.
 When the host pile is made of concrete or timber, the rough surface of the host pile bonds well to the new concrete shell being cast, allowing the host pile and the new concrete shell to work together.
 However, when the pile is made of steel, there is not sufficient bond between the host pile and the concrete shell.
+In fact, the AISC design guidelines for composite construction columns for concrete-filled tubes (CFTs) and encased composite columns also known as steel-reinforced concrete (SRC) columns limit the bond stress between steel and concrete to 60 psi (0.40 MPa).
 To improve this bond, shear studs can be welded to the surface of the steel pile.
 However, welding under water is costly.
 In some projects, welding or hot works may be forbidden altogether.
 In such cases, ShearWrap™ and ShearClamp™ offer a unique solution.
 These products are designed and manufactured for each project using steel plates and ASTM-designated high-strength bolts.

 ShearWrap™ is specially designed for installation on circular steel piles and columns, while ShearClamp™ is specifically designed for installation on steel H piles or wide-flange shaped steel columns.
 These products are used as part of the PileMedic® structural repair system for steel piles and they will be designed by QuakeWrap engineers for each project.
 Both ShearWrap™ and ShearClamp™ will be fully embedded in the concrete shell being cast and will not be exposed to the elements or water once the repair is complete.

 This video shows how ShearWrap™ and ShearClamp™ are made at QuakeWrap’s manufacturing facilities.